mljar/mercury/README.md

 [![Anaconda-Server Badge](https://anaconda.org/conda-forge/mljar-mercury/badges/platforms.svg)](https://anaconda.org/conda-forge/mljar-mercury)
 [![Anaconda-Server Badge](https://anaconda.org/conda-forge/mljar-mercury/badges/license.svg)](https://anaconda.org/conda-forge/mljar-mercury)

+## We are working on Mercury V2!

+We are working on Mercury Version 2.
+You will be able to add widgets with Python API.
+In V2 you will be able to cache cell execution results and have dynamic widgets.

+V2 will be available soon!
+Q1 2023, I hope it will be in January.

+We are working on new docs and public cloud offering.
+You will just upload notebook to create your own interactive website!

 # Share your Python notebook as web application

 Mercury is a perfect tool to convert Python notebook to interactive web application and share with non-programmers.